pitchmuc/aepp/docs/fieldGroupManager.md

 * editable : OPTIONAL : If you can manipulate the structure of the field groups (default False) -> see [Editable](#editable-concept)
 * excludeObjects : OPTIONAL : Boolean that remove the lines that are defining objects/nodes.
 Default `False`.

+the `origin` column is automatically returned and is helping understanding if the field is  native in the field group or added to the field group via a dataType.

 ### to_xdm
 Return the fieldgroup definition as XDM